 - Setting the Time and Date (Optional) (CLI)

 - Enabling the Interfaces (Interface Manager) (CLI)

-- Error!
-Reference source not found.
+- Uploading Unit Info (CLI)

 - Changing the Management IP Address (CLI)

 Defining the IP Protocol Version for Initiating Communications (CLI)

 Select which IP protocol version the unit will use when initiating communications, such as downloading software, sending traps, pinging, or exporting configurations.
 The options are IPv4 or IPv6.
 To do so, enter the following command in root view: